Brackets-Themes/Earth/README.md

 Earth Theme
 ===========

-* Earth Theme is a dark, high contrast theme, that is easy to read.
+* The Earth Dark Theme for Brackets!

 How to install (only [Brackets](http://www.brackets.io/) 0.42)
 ==========================